NCRMN170/TB132FU_twrp_device/README.md

-# Recovery Device Tree for Lenovo Tab P11 Pro Gen 2 _ from YZbruh and a little me
+# Recovery Device Tree for Lenovo Tab P11 Pro Gen 2 _ from YZbruh and me

 The Lenovo Tab P11 Pro Gen 2 (codenamed _"TB132FU"_) is an mid-level tablet from Lenovo.